-Once your system is in operation, you will be eager, to say to the least, to see how much energy your system is generating.
+Once your system is in operation, you will be eager, to say the least, to see how much energy your system is generating.

 Using the internet or a mobile application, you can then view or download the data in table or graph format.
-Although different manufacturers’ energy monitoring devices display data in different formats, all of them convey the same basic information: amount of energy (kWh) and power (kW), on a per panel or system wide basis, at a certain time or over a certain time period (as small as about every 15 minutes, hour, day, week, month, year, and lifetime).
+Although different manufacturers’ energy monitoring devices display data in different formats, all of them convey the same basic information: the amount of energy (kWh) and power (kW), on a per panel or system-wide basis, at a certain time or over a certain time period (as small as about every 15 minutes, hour, day, week, month, year, and lifetime).

 The data are usually provided in graphical format or in a tabular format that you can usually download and then analyze further using a spreadsheet application if you so desire.
 Using these data, you can see the amount of energy generated on a certain day; from what time to what time energy was generated; what time of the day generated the most energy; what effect does a cloudy day have on energy production.

 Additionally, since historical data are available, you can notice any abnormalities in production and pinpoint them to an inverter, optimizer, or panel.